For overall facial geometry

 Myth #4: You Need Perfect Features to Look Attractive

-Psychological research consistently debunks this perfectionist mindset that paralyzes many looksmaxxing beginners.
-Dr. Langlois and Roggman's landmark studies found that averaged faces (combining multiple real faces) are rated as more attractive than faces with "perfect" individual features.
-The human brain is wired to find harmony and balance appealing, not mathematical perfection.
-This explains why many models and actors have distinctive features that deviate from supposed "ideal" proportions.
+This perfectionist mindset paralyzes many looksmaxxing beginners.
+Langlois and Roggman's well-cited "averageness" research found that composite faces (averaging multiple real faces together) are rated more attractive than any of the individual faces — including faces with "ideal" individual features.
+The human brain finds harmony and balance more appealing than mathematical perfection.
+This is why many models and actors have distinctive features that deviate from supposed "ideal" proportions.

-The most successful looksmaxxing approach focuses on optimizing your individual features rather than trying to match an impossible standard.
-Facial attractiveness research shows that enhancing your best features while improving overall presentation yields better results than trying to fix perceived flaws.
-This means identifying whether your strongest features are your eyes, smile, or facial structure, then using grooming and styling to emphasize those strengths.
+The most productive looksmaxxing approach optimizes your individual features rather than chasing an impossible standard.
+Enhancing your strongest features while improving overall presentation yields better results than trying to fix every perceived flaw.
+Identify whether your strongest features are your eyes, smile, hairline, or jaw — then use grooming and styling to lean into them.

 Try this